ObZen

 obZen is the sixth studio album by Swedish extreme metal band Meshuggah.
-It was released in Europe on 7 March 2008, and in North America on 11 March 2008 through Nuclear Blast.
-Tomas Haake made his return as the studio drummer for the record after the Drumkit from Hell drum software was used on Catch Thirtythree.
+It was released in Europe on 7 March 2008, and in North America on 11 March 2008 by Nuclear Blast.
+Tomas Haake made his return as a studio drummer for the record after the Drumkit From Hell drum software was used on Catch Thirtythree.
 It is also the first album on which bassist Dick Lovgren performs despite having been a member of the band since 2004; this is due to the bass having been digitally programmed on the previous album, Catch Thirtythree, and the bass having been performed by guitarist Fredrik Thordendal on the previous I EP.
 The release of the album was followed by their first world tour.
-A video was filmed for a shorter version of the song "Bleed".
+A music video was filmed for a shorter version of the song "Bleed".
 A two-disc vinyl re-issue was released on 22 March 2019 through Nuclear Blast.
+A remastered version was released 31 March 2023 for the 15th anniversary through Atomic Fire.

 Background

 In an interview with Revolver, drummer Tomas Haake stated that obZen would be a collective return to the band's past works, signalling a shift in direction away from their previous effort, Catch Thirtythree.
 "We've got some fast, intense songs and hectic, heavy stuff that draws from all the things we've done in the past."

 The album was originally planned for release in November 2007, prior to a European tour featuring Meshuggah and The Dillinger Escape Plan.
 The recording process for obZen took longer than expected and led the band to drop out of the tour, later explaining on their official website that the "album-promotional" aspect of the touring no longer applied and that they would rather focus their priorities on getting the record finished.

 In an interview, Haake commented further on the time taken to record the album, saying, "This time around we took almost six months to do all the recording and the sampling [...] we definitely took our time".
 Drumkit from Hell was used on the album, but not programmed as Catch Thirtythree was.
 Drumkit from Hell was an auxiliary sound source.
 He elaborated on the concept of the album in another interview, saying: "If you haven't figured it out yet, obZen means that mankind has found its 'zen' in the obscure and obscene."
 Haake also mentioned his favorite track on this album is "Dancers to a Discordant System".
 Meshuggah performed the song live for the first time at the opening show of the Koloss tour in Bristol, England, on 12 April 2012.
 It was performed as the closing song for every show on the tour since then.

 The song "Bleed" was released as DLC for the Rock Band video games via the Rock Band Network on 18 June 2010.